What is an intra-corporate transferee residence permit?

 Find out more about the legal obligations of the sponsor or recognised sponsor and the foreign national’s obligation to provide information.

-The IND checks whether you meet your obligations.
-If you do not, then you may get an administrative fine.
+The IND will check whether you fulfill your obligations.
+If you do not, you may get an administrative fine.

 Validity of residence permit